Skip to content

 Civilizational planning has inherent limits; not merely practical (insufficient data) but ontological (T3 operates at civilizational scale).

-Scholium: Utopian engineering fails not from lack of effort but because the Self-Reference Theorem operates at civilizational scale.
-This does not mean civilizations should not attempt self-understanding; quite the opposite.
-But they must do so with humility: your self-understanding is always incomplete.
-This accords with Postulate 6 (Cognitive Finitude), but is more pointed: incompleteness is a logical consequence of self-referential structure itself, deeper than any limitation of cognitive capacity.
+Utopian engineering fails not from lack of effort but because the Self-Reference Theorem operates at civilizational scale.
+Civilizations should still attempt self-understanding, but with humility: self-understanding remains incomplete.
+This accords with Postulate 6 yet is more pointed, because incompleteness follows from self-referential structure itself.

 Theorem (CV-Mem) CV-Mem · Civilizational Memory Theorem